Investment fund pushes for AOL strategy shake-up

 Starboard sent a letter to AOL CEO Tim Armstrong and the board on Wednesday in which it said AOL is deeply undervalued and blamed the company's massive operating losses in its display advertising business.

-It also expressed concern over further acquisitions and investments in money-losing growth initiatives like its local service business Patch.
+It also expressed concern over further acquisitions and investments into money-losing growth initiatives like its local service business Patch.
 Armstrong was an early investor in Patch before he joined AOL in 2009.

 Armstrong has led the strategy to steer the company toward a display advertising and content business model similar to Yahoo Inc (YHOO.O).
 Under Armstrong, AOL has spent nearly $700 million in acquisitions including high-profile names like Huffington Post and TechCrunch.